 Then there is the Leaving Cert exam!
 Any of us who have done it still have the ‘Leaving Cert dream/nightmare’ many years after the event.

 So being aware of difficulty of the Leaving Cert and the challenges of adolescence and all this in the context of the huge uncertainly created by Covid, you can begin to get an appreciation of how your son or daughter might be feeling at the moment.

-So, as I said at the start of this UNDERSTAND!
+So, as I said at the start of this, understanding is key.

 3. Understand the need for equipment – folders/ post-it notes/ notice boards etc.

 Senior students are taught to use a wide variety of resources to help them study.
 Study Skills classes at school will tell them that having a large folder for each subject is essential.
 Colour coded flashcards help them to test themselves and helps them remember, post-it notes and notice boards helps with goal setting, study targets and time management.

 So when they come home asking for post-it notes or a notice board to hang in their room, be understanding, all these small things add up and do make a big difference to their success.